-The United States lost its top-tier AAA credit rating from Standard & Poor's, drawing a blast of criticism on Saturday from its biggest creditor China and deepening investors' alarm over the euro zone crisis.
+The United States lost its top-tier AAA credit rating from Standard & Poor's, drawing a blast of criticism on Saturday from its biggest creditor China and deepening investors' alarm over the euro zone's debt crisis.

 China said Washington only had itself to blame and called for a new stable global reserve currency.

-By calling the outlook negative, S&P signaled another downgrade is possible in the next 12 to 18 months.
+By calling the outlook "negative," S&P signalled another downgrade is possible in the next 12 to 18 months.

 Worries that the United States was slipping into recession and the euro zone debt crisis was spreading drove a week-long rout in which $2.5 trillion was wiped off global markets.

-In the Xinhua commentary, China roundly condemned the United States for its debt addiction and short sighted political wrangling and said the world needed a new stable global reserve currency.
+China roundly condemned the United States for its "debt addiction" and "short sighted" political wrangling and said the world needed a new stable global reserve currency.

 It urged the United States to cut military and social welfare expenditure.
 It also said further credit downgrades would very likely undermine the world economic recovery and trigger new rounds of financial turmoil.

 "International supervision over the issue of U.S. dollars should be introduced and a new, stable and secured global reserve currency may also be an option to avert a catastrophe caused by any single country," Xinhua said.